CSLB License Lookup & California Contractor License Check

 Before hiring contractors in California, you need to verify they maintain proper credentials.
 California contractors are often required to have:

-• A valid CSLB (Contractors State License Board) license for projects over $500
+• A valid CSLB (Contractors State License Board) license for projects over $500 in labor and materials combined

 • Tax documentation (such as W-9 forms)